Marceillo/eco-shave/README.md

 * Has social website links to Facebook, and a newsletter subscription.
 * The newsletter is a mail chimp subscription and when you click on it it has a success message.
-* - I do not like the default success view of mail chimp and due to time contraints this is why I used this .
+* - I do not like the default success view of MailChimp and due to time constraints, this is why I used this.

 <br>